taosdata/TDengine/docs/en/14-reference/06-taosdump.md

   -A, --all-databases        Dump all databases.
   -D, --databases=DATABASES  Dump listed databases.
 Use comma to separate
                              database names.
-  -N, --without-property     Dump database without its properties.
+  -e, --escape-character     Use escaped character for database name -N, --without-property     Dump database without its properties.
   -s, --schemaonly           Only dump table schemas.
   -y, --answer-yes           Input yes for prompt.
 It will skip data file